 The coil or metal/ceramic plate is heated to a certain temperature by a battery.
 This creates steam that circulates inside the chamber where your cannabis is inside.
 As a result, the steam gradually turns marijuana into vapour.

 And just like conduction, convection vapes have pros and cons also.

 Convection Vapes: Pros and Cons

-One pro is its ability to heat cannabis evenly, which creates more cannabinoid and terpene-rich vapor (more potent, more flavor).
+One pro is its ability to heat cannabis evenly, which creates more cannabinoid and terpene-rich vapour (more potent, more flavour).
 Another pro is its suitability for individual use, that is, for stop-and-go sessions where you don’t plan on finishing your cannabis all in one go.

-A downside however, is how it takes more time to create cannabis vapor, along with being generally more difficult to use.
+One downside is that it will take more time to create cannabis vapour, along with being generally more difficult to use.
 Not to mention expensive.